mellor-lab/bristol-neuroscience-data-guide/_build/html/_sources/documentation/Repository Management with GIN Web Interface.md

 ```
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Figure 27.
 Name the New Organisation**

 Once the organisation is created, you are brought to the Dashboard of the new organisation.
-If you click on the blue View org-name button in the top right corner, you are brought to the page of that organisation.
+If you click on the blue View *organisation-name* button in the top right corner, you are brought to the page of that organisation.
 ```{image} ../assets/images/documentation/repository-management-with-gin-web-interface/Fig28-org-dashboard.png
 :name: fig-gin-web-org-dashboard
 :width: 690px